April Fools' Day Explained

-If you’re looking for an excuse to pull a harmless prank, have no fear — April Fools’ Day is here.
-For those who don’t know about the annual celebration, the first of April is a day that has been celebrated for centuries by a number of countries and different cultures to varying degrees.
-The custom is celebrated within the United States as a day of tomfoolery.
-People pull pranks on friends and family before traditionally yelling the customary “April Fools!” afterward.
+If you’re looking for an excuse to pull a harmless prank—April Fools’ Day is here.
+The annual celebration on the first of April has been celebrated for centuries and in the United States, it’s as a day of tomfoolery.
+People pull pranks on friends and family before traditionally yelling “April Fools!”

 What is an April Fools’ prank?